MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Conclusion

- At this point I hope you have some sense of preventing default behaviors of an event.
-To wrapped this out let me summarize things that we talked about all the way through this article.
+ At this point, I hope you have some sense of preventing default behaviors of an event.
+To wrap this out, let me summarize what we discussed in this article.

 * to use `preventDefault()` method, the event should be cancelable - `Event.cancelable=true`
 * it cannot stop the event propagation.
 * it cannot modify default parameters and return values of a callback function.
-* sometimes it becomes a headache even where we haven't use it.
+* sometimes it becomes a headache even where we haven't used it.
 To overcome it, use `{passive: true}` as an option within the event listener.
-* to check whether the default behavior of an event is prevented or not use `Event.defaultPrevented` property.
+* use the `Event.defaultPrevented` property to check whether the default behavior of an event is prevented or not.

 **_Photo Credits: Jon Tyson on Unsplash_**